Scientific Name

 Description

 Pfeiffera monacantha, also known as Lepismium monacanthum or Rhipsalis monacantha, is a shrubby, slow-growing cactus with flat to three-angled branches with serrated ribs and felted areoles, each with a few bristles and 1 to 6 spines.
-The branches can grow up to 18 inches (45 cm) long and 1.2 inches (3 cm) wide, initially erect, becoming pendent as they grow.
-The spines are stout and black and can measure up to 0.4 inches (1 cm) long.
+The branches can grow up to 18 inches (45 cm) long and 1.2 inches (3 cm) wide, initially erect, but become pendulous as they lengthen.
+The spines are stout and black, measuring up to 0.4 inches (1 cm) in length.

-The flowers are waxy orange and appear solitary at areoles.
-They can reach up to 0.6 inches (1.5 cm) in length and 0.8 inches (2 cm) in diameter.
-The fruits are small, spherical, orange or pale pink, more or less translucent, and decorate the plant for months.
+The flowers are waxy orange and appear solitary at the areoles.
+They can reach a length of 0.6 inches (1.5 cm) and a diameter of 0.8 inches (2 cm).
+The fruits are small, spherical, orange or pale pink, and more or less translucent, adorning the plant for months.

 Rhipsalis is not a drought-resistant plant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-A watering can help you measure the amount of water you are providing.
-The pot size, compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+A watering can helps you measure the amount of water you are providing.
+The pot size, in relation to the plant's size, the humidity levels in the home, and the type of potting soil used, can all affect the watering frequency.

 Learn more at How to Grow and Care for Rhipsalis.